 What is an Apostille?

-Apostille is a French word which means a certification.
+Apostille is a French word that means certification.
 It is commonly used in English to refer to "a form of certification for documents that are for use in countries in the Hague Convention.
 The apostille certifies the authenticity of the signature, the capacity in which the person signing the document is serving, and identifies the seal/stamp, which the document bears."
 (For more background information, see the Ohio Secretary of State web page.)

 Why might you need an Apostille?